Study in Wellington with Go to New Zealand

 - Gateway to the South.

 The Interislander takes passenger between Wellington and Picton in the South Island.
 The ferry terminal is located at Aotea Quay, Pipitea (close to the CBD).

 Wellington was the main filming and production location for the New Zealand phenomenon that was Lord of the Rings.
 While none of the sets remains, the city still houses many reminders of the experience.
 Many scenes were filmed against Mount Victoria, which is a beautiful spot for a day trip, and director Peter Jackson has a house in the seaside suburb of Seatoun.
 There’s a myth that everyone in New Zealand was either involved with Lord of the Rings or knew someone who was so if you’re a true fan, have a chat with the locals for all the "behind the scenes" goss.

 Shopaholics will fall in love with Westfield Queensgate, one of the largest shopping centres in New Zealand.
 Queensgate houses two department stores, several supermarkets, a cinema and over 170 specialty stores.

 Wellington has eight other major shopping centres.

-Students from all countries except Australia and the UK need medical insurance in order to be treated by a New Zealand health practioner.
+Students from all countries except Australia and the UK need medical insurance in order to be treated by a New Zealand health practitioner.
 Your insurance will typically cover the cost of hospital fees, doctors visits, ambulance services and specialist treatment.
-Tertiary students can use their institutes health care centre for a small fee.
+Tertiary students can use their institutes' health care centre for a small fee.

-Vehicle drivers in New Zealande usually take out third party insurance, which covers the cost of any damages caused by you, and also any relevant medical bills.
+Vehicle drivers in New Zealand usually take out third-party insurance, which covers the cost of any damages caused by you, and also any relevant medical bills.